lunarring/tac/README.md

 - `--refactor`: Generate a template focused on code refactoring
 - `--test`: Generate a template for adding comprehensive tests
 - `--error`: Generate a template for error analysis and fixes
+- `--execute`: Process through LLM and execute the seedblock

 Examples:
 ```bash